strawbees/learning-platform-gatsby/content/explorations/truss-bridge-problem-solving.md

 Students are expected to:

 * Compare approaches and iterations during the process of solving the problem
-* Rank bridge performance and explain the parameter for judgement
+* Rank bridge performance and explain the parameter for judgment

-**Emerging**: Identify if bridge behaved as expected.
+**Emerging**: Identify if the bridge behaved as expected.

-**Proficient**: Understand and communicate about efficiency of design and based on the answer point out where there should be an improvement or if another design would be a better fit.
+**Proficient**: Understand and communicate about the efficiency of design and based on the answer point out where there should be an improvement or if another design would be a better fit.

 ## Reflection

-*Reflects on the problem solving process by identifying specific strengths and weaknesses of the selected approach(es)*
+*Reflects on the problem solving process by identifying specific strengths and weaknesses of the selected approach(es).*

 <section component="gallery">